PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > echo "Execution finished"
 > ~~~
 > {: .bash}
+> - VERY IMPORTANT: Note that the singularity command is called inside a `bash -c` command
+> - This is the way we allow each MPI task to pick a different overlay file through the `SLURM_PROCID` variable
+> - Here, `theImage` is not a global environment variable, so we use the shift to a `"..."` section to evaluate the variable in the host shell
 >
 > ~~~
 > #9.
 List the existing times inside the overlays